List of Paperback Book Trim Sizes in Pixels

 Children’s Book Trim Sizes in Pixels

-Below you will find a table that details the main print-on-demand trim sizes available through Amazon, Createspace and Ingramspark.
+Below you will find a table that details the main print-on-demand trim sizes available through Amazon, KDP and Ingramspark.
 The difference with this table is that you can also get that trim size in pixels at a print-ready 300 dpi resolution.
 So why is this helpful?

 Artists, illustrators and designers generally work in pixels, not inches.
 When commissioning art, you will need to brief the artist on what size canvas they should use.
 The canvas will be the trim size in pixels.
 All the key imagery must be presented within this canvas to appear on the page.
 Also, for an image to display without any pixilation in print, it needs to be provided at 300 dots-per-inch (dpi).
 So you want the image to be a minimum of 300dpi when scaled to the maximum trim size.
 We have a whole article on dpi, if you need to know more.